CivicActions/security-policy/yubikey/README.md

 - Do not use SMS text messages for two-factor authentication.

 ## Basic YubiKey Setup
-Before your YubiKey can act as a second (hardware) authentication token for applications, you need to install and configure some software that "personalizes" your YubiKey.
+Before your YubiKey can act as a second (hardware) authentication token for applications, you need to install and configure some software that "personalizes" your YubiKey. _Note: newer Yubikeys may not require this step._

 ### Install packages
 #### Arch